elan-ev/leihs-ldap-authenticator/README.md

 - Provides __automatic configuration__ of the Leihs authentication system.

-  The authenticator will automatically register itself in Leihs before answering the first request.
+  The authenticator will automatically register itself in Leihs.
-  Just open the authenticator in your browser and it will magically appear in Leihs.

 ## Getting Started